awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-kinesisstreams-gluejob/README.md

 ### Amazon Kinesis Stream

--   Configure least privilege access IAM role for Kinesis Stream.
+-   Configure least privilege access IAM role for Kinesis Stream
--   Enable server-side encryption for Kinesis Stream using AWS Managed KMS Key.
+-   Enable server-side encryption for Kinesis Stream using AWS Managed KMS Key
--   Deploy best practices CloudWatch Alarms for the Kinesis Stream.
+-   Deploy best practices CloudWatch Alarms for the Kinesis Stream

 ### Glue Job

 -   Create a Glue Security Config that configures encryption for CloudWatch, Job Bookmarks, and S3.
 CloudWatch and Job Bookmarks are encrypted using AWS Managed KMS Key created for AWS Glue Service.
-The S3 bucket is configured with SSE-S3 encryption mode.
+The S3 bucket is configured with SSE-S3 encryption mode
--   Configure service role policies that allow AWS Glue to read from Kinesis Data Streams.
+-   Configure service role policies that allow AWS Glue to read from Kinesis Data Streams

 ### Glue Database

 -   Create an AWS Glue database.
 An AWS Glue Table will be added to the database.
-This table defines the schema for the records buffered in the Amazon Kinesis Data Streams.
+This table defines the schema for the records buffered in the Amazon Kinesis Data Streams

 ### Glue Table

 -   Create an AWS Glue table.
-The table schema definition is based on the JSON structure of the records buffered in the Amazon Kinesis Data Streams.
+The table schema definition is based on the JSON structure of the records buffered in the Amazon Kinesis Data Streams

 ### IAM Role

--   A job execution role that has privileges to 1) read the ETL script from the S3 bucket location, 2) read records from the Kinesis Stream, and 3) execute the Glue Job.
+-   A job execution role that has privileges to 1) read the ETL script from the S3 bucket location, 2) read records from the Kinesis Stream, and 3) execute the Glue Job

 ### Output S3 Bucket

 -   An S3 bucket to store the output of the ETL transformation.
-This bucket will be passed as an argument to the created glue job so that it can be used in the ETL script to write data into it.
+This bucket will be passed as an argument to the created glue job so that it can be used in the ETL script to write data into it

 ## Architecture